Background pattern

 Warnings and Precautions

-Before starting treatment with oxygen, you should know the following information:
+Before starting oxygen therapy, you should be aware of the following information:

-Oxygen may have harmful effects inhigh concentrations.
-This could cause lung damage (alveolar collapse, lung inflammation) which would obstruct oxygen supply to the blood.
+• Oxygen may have harmful effects at high concentrations.
+This could cause lung damage (alveolar collapse, lung inflammation) which would obstruct the supply of oxygen to the blood.

-If you have chronic obstructive pulmonary disease (COPD) with consequent blood oxygen deficiency, the oxygen flow will be less.
-Your doctor will adjust the appropriate oxygen flow rate.
+• If you have chronic obstructive pulmonary disease (COPD) with resulting deficiency in blood oxygenation, the oxygen flow will be lower.
+Your doctor will adjust the oxygen flow accordingly.

-Pay special attention when administering oxygen tonewborns and premature babies.
+• Pay special attention when administering oxygen to newborns and premature babies.
 The reason is to minimize the risk of adverse events, such as eye damage.
-Use the lowest oxygen concentration possible that is effective to achieve adequate oxygenation.
+The lowest concentration of oxygen possible that is effective should be used to achieve adequate oxygenation.

-If you have respiratory problems triggered by low blood oxygen levels or if you are taking potent analgesics, you will need close monitoring by your doctor.
+• If you have respiratory problems that have been triggered by low oxygen levels in the blood or if you are taking potent analgesics, close monitoring by your doctor will be necessary.

-Consult your doctor or pharmacist before starting to use medical oxygen.
+Consult your doctor or pharmacist before starting to use Medicinal Oxygen.

 Hyperbaric Oxygen Therapy

-Before starting treatment with high-pressure oxygen, inform your doctor if you have:
+Before starting high pressure oxygen therapy, inform your doctor if you have:

-• Diabetes(high blood glucose levels); due to the risk of hypoglycemia, blood sugar levels should be measured between two hyperbaric therapy sessions
+• Diabetes(high blood sugar levels); due to the risk of hypoglycemia, blood sugar levels should be measured between hyperbaric therapy sessions

 • High blood pressure